Phil-March/geo_cumulant_tool/README.md

 Before running the Geostatistical Computation Cumulant Tool, ensure that the following software is installed on your system:

 1. **Python 3.12.2**: This tool requires Python version 3.12.2 or higher.
-You can download and install it from the [official Python website](https://www.python.org/downloads/).
+You can download and install it from the [Python website](https://www.python.org/downloads/).
 2. **CUDA Toolkit**: For leveraging GPU acceleration (if using parallel execution), ensure that the CUDA Toolkit is installed.
 You can download it from the [NVIDIA website](https://developer.nvidia.com/cuda-toolkit).

 ### Python Libraries